RomainCscn/personal-website/content/blog/things-i-like-about-deno/index.md

 ---
 title: Things I like about Deno
-date: '2020-06-05T23:00:00.000Z'
+date: '2020-06-06T23:00:00.000Z'
 description: ''
 ---

-Deno caught a lot of attention recently, following the release of Deno 1.0 [^1].
-Atfer using it for some days, I will share with you the first impression that I have about it.
+Deno caught a lot of attention recently, following the release of the version 1.0 [^1].
+After using it for some days, I will share with you the first impression that I have about it.
 This is totally personal and only reflect my development preferences.

 ## TypeScript out of the box

-One of the greatest strength of Deno is that you can use TypeScript out of the box.
-Install Deno, create a `.ts` file, use it and run.
+One of the greatest strengths of Deno is that you can use TypeScript out of the box.
+Install Deno, create a `.ts` file and run it with `deno run file.ts`.
 That's all.
 No `tsc`, no `tsconfig`.
-I'm aware of [`ts-node`](https://github.com/TypeStrong/ts-node) that allow you to easily have a TypeScript execution for Node.js, but this is even simpler.
+I'm aware of [`ts-node`](https://github.com/TypeStrong/ts-node) that allows you to easily have a TypeScript execution for Node.js, but this is even simpler.
 You don't have to separately compile your TypeScript code, Deno does all that for you.

 You don't **have to** use TypeScript by the way, it supports Javascript as well.

 ## Built-in tools (test runner and code formatter)

 When you're using Node.js, you have to pick one of the various testing libraries (my favorite is [jest](https://jestjs.io)).
-Deno comes with a built-in test runner that allows you, without installing anything more, to write and run your tests.
+Deno comes with a built-in test runner that allows you, without installing anything, to write and run your tests.

-In the same vein, I'm using prettier in all my Javascript project (using React or Node.js) to format my code accordingly to a set of rules.
+In the same vein, I'm using [Prettier](https://prettier.io) in all my Javascript project (React or Node.js) to format my code accordingly to a set of rules.
 This allows me to always have the same formatting across my projects.
-Deno comes with a built-in formatter that you can run with
+Deno comes with a built-in formatter that you can run with this simple command: `deno fmt`.

 ## No more node_modules